 This area covers the village of Chiswell, Chesil Cove and the Esplanade.
 Close by are the wonderfully evocative Brandy Lane and Pebble Lane.

-A few scenes from the 1980s are included here showing the foot of Fortuneswell High Street but the majority of pictures of the Chiswell area - such as Victoria Square - are in the next square north and most pictures of Fortuneswell High Street are in the next area east.
+A few scenes are included here showing the foot of Fortuneswell High Street but the majority of pictures of the Chiswell area - such as Victoria Square - are in the next square north and most pictures of Fortuneswell High Street are in the next area east.

 There are a large number of old pictures of this area seen by clicking here.

 The village was established through the ancient fishing industry, as the village's location was ideally suited alongside Chesil Beach.
 It was inhabited during Romano-British times and named "Coesl".
 The Anglo-Saxon Chronicle reports the village was pillaged by the Vikings during the 8th and 9th centuries.
 In 789 AD, the first recorded Viking attack within British Isles, including Ireland, occurred on Portland's coast.
 Although the Vikings' landing place remains uncertain, it is likely that Church Ope Cove was the location.
 Later Viking raids would have been at Chesil Cove, and attacks by pirates and other marauders followed in succeeding generations.

 Over the centuries the village grew, and by the 18th century it had become the largest settlement on the island, with many tradesmen establishing themselves in the area.
 By this time the residents of Chiswell were mostly made up of fishermen, seafarers or quarrymen.
 This area has no less than fifteen listed buildings including an old red telephone box at the bottom of Mallams.